Levi-Leah/enki/README.md

 ### enki errors

-enki error have the `ENKI ERROR:` prefix and occur when `enki` is unable to perform the validation.
+enki errors have the `ENKI ERROR:` prefix and occur when `enki` is unable to perform the validation.

 For more information, see [enki errors](docs/enki-errors.md).

 ### Validation errors

-Validation error have the `VALIDATION ERROR:` prefix and occur when the files you are validating did not pass the validation checks.
+Validation errors have the `VALIDATION ERROR:` prefix and occur when the files you are validating did not pass the validation checks.

 For more information, see [validation errors](docs/validation-errors.md).